NoralyaaWafaa/SEM_1/SECP1513 TECHNOLOGY AND INFORMATION SYSTEM/Assignment 3 - Poster Industrial Talk PPG.md

 </div>

 ## Reflection
 > On 20 November, PPG company held an online session with UTM students via Webex.
-The talk was meant to introduce the company's background, discuss reponsibilites of
+The talk was meant to introduce the company's background, discuss reponsibilities of
 > a few key sectors, to emphasizing the importance of Information Communication Technology ( ICT ) in today's modern industry.
 Through this talk session, I gained
 > exposure to the work scope of various departments such that SAP, Infrastucture and Data Analytics.
 It became clear that these departments alongside
 > network security department play a crucial roles in achieving the company's vision and mission.
 Beside that, I gained new knowledge about Global Marine Hull